Sellwood Park

 Sellwood Park is a city park of about 17 acre in southeast Portland, in the U.S. state of Oregon.

 Description and history

 Located at Southeast Seventh Avenue and Miller Street, the park includes courts for tennis and basketball; fields for soccer, baseball, softball, and football; picnic areas; a horseshoe pit; a playground; paved and unpaved paths, and restrooms.
 The Springwater Corridor trail runs north–south along the west side of the park between it and Sellwood Riverfront Park and Oaks Amusement Park.
 Oaks Bottom Wildlife Refuge is just north of Sellwood Park.

+Activities

+Sellwood Park offers a number of activities such as a playground, soccer, baseball, softball, basketball, tennis courts and pickleball courts.